Faezeh-Kh/Coverage4DSLs/VirtualMachine/README.md

 We created a virtual machine using [Oracle VM VirtualBox](https://www.virtualbox.org/) and set it up for easy use of the tool.
 You can access the virtual machine from [this Zenodo repository](https://zenodo.org/record/7178669).
-Please note that the virtual machine has all the content for running the tool of this repository (it is on the desktop in a folder named `Coverage4DSLs`).
+Please note that the virtual machine has all the contents for running the tool of this repository (it is on the desktop in a folder named `Coverage4DSLs`).

 # Setup
 1. Run the Gemoc Studio using the icon pinned to the taskbar or by searching it.